Our Horses

 Meet the Herd

-Get to know all of our talented and special horses.
-Their backgrounds may be varied, but their hearts are all made of gold.
+Get to know all of our talented and special horses!

 Learn about volunteering with our High Hopes herdWhat it takes to feed our herd